At a Glance

 SUSplus questions allow you to:

-- Measure the experience of using a product or design on a standard scale, so include this questionnaire at the end of a usability test where participants interacted with your design, site, or app.
+- Measure the experience of using a product or design on a standard scale, so include this questionnaire at the end of a usability test where contributors interacted with your design, site, or app.

 - Compare scores across designs using a consistent scale, so include this questionnaire in sets of tests that you want to compare, such as comparing a current design to a new design, your design to a competitor, or each channel in a multi-channel experience.